Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 OSTree and aboot

-The Android bootloader is another bootloader than may be used with ostree.
+The Android bootloader is another bootloader that may be used with ostree.
 It still uses the files in /boot/loader/entries as metadata, but the boootloader does not read these files.
 Android bootloaders package their kernel+initramfs+cmdline+dtb in a signed binary blob called an Android Boot Image.
 This binary blob then is written to either partition boot_a or boot_b depending on which slot is suitable.

 We have two accompanying scripts that work with this type of environment: